NEET/JEE Coaching Scholarship

 Perimeter of rectangle(P) = 2(x+y)

-Hence, Perimeter decreases at the rate of
+Hence, the Perimeter decreases at the rate of 2 cm/minute.

-Question:7(b) The length x of a rectangle is decreasing at the rate of 5 cm/minute and the width y is increasing at the rate of 4 cm/minute.
+Question:7(b) The length x of a rectangle is decreasing at the rate of 5 cm/minute, and the width y is increasing at the rate of 4 cm/minute.
 When x = 8cm and y = 6cm, find the rates of change of the area of the rectangle.

 Answer:

-Given same as previous question
+Given the same as the previous question.

 Area of rectangle = xy